 Startup Location, Local Spillovers and Neighborhood Sorting

-How critical are location attributes for the success of startup firms?
-This paper studies this question at the level of city blocks and their surrounding neighborhoods.
-Using a newly developed clustering algorithm implemented on the universe of firms in Canada, I construct neighborhoods relevant for each industry within which sorting across blocks is conditionally random.
-To account for sorting across neighborhoods, I develop an extended Roy model of neighborhood selection, where entrepreneurs choose neighborhoods based on expected startup outcomes and idiosyncratic entrepreneur preferences based on distance to their past residence locations.
-Results show positive and economically significant effects of block average employment and revenue in the same industry for end-of-year employment, revenue and survival rates.
-These effects are heterogeneous across industries and types of block-level economic activity.
+Abstract How critical is spatial concentration for the success of startup firms?
+This paper uses data on the universe of firms in large Canadian cities to study this question at the level of city blocks and their surrounding neighborhoods.
+To account for sorting within blocks, I use a newly developed clustering algorithm to construct neighborhoods relevant for each industry within which sorting across blocks is conditionally random.
+To account for sorting across neighborhoods, I develop a model of neighborhood selection, where entrepreneurs choose neighborhoods based on expected startup outcomes and preferences for location.
+Results show that spillovers of block average same-industry employment and revenue are hyper-local and mostly fade away after 75 meters.
+These spillovers have economically significant effects on startups' end-of-year revenue, and survival rates.
+For a sense of magnitude, going from the 10th to the 90th industry-specific percentile of incumbents' average revenue increases the median startup revenue by 8.2%.
+These effects are heterogeneous across industries, with employment-intensive industries benefiting relatively more from larger while knowledge-intensive industries benefiting relatively more from better incumbents firms.